 Social media lets you directly connect with your customers, prospects, and brand representatives about everything from products to challenges.
 But do you know how to use engagement to solidify these relationships?
 This blog post will cover 10 social media best practices for engagement that you can begin working on today.

 If you’ve got a healthy number of social media followers and you’re only following a handful back, that tells everyone that you’re not interested in what your community has to say.
 Follow back and interact.
 This will help grow your overall following and create goodwill within your community.

-Plus, when you follow back, you may receive some public thank-yous, which will give you an opportunity to chat with your community members, learn more about their interests, and deliver on their needs.
+Plus, when you follow back, you may receive some public thank-yous, allowing you to chat with your community members, learn more about their interests, and deliver on their needs.

 2. Keep the Social in Social Media

-It seems like this one would be obvious, yet many brands and individuals using social media don’t actually get social with their followers.
+This one seems obvious, yet many brands and individuals using social media don’t get social with their followers.
 Should you engage with your influencers?
 Yes!
 Should you engage with your customers?
 Absolutely!
 Should you engage with everyone who reaches out to you?
 Indeed, with a few exceptions (Avoid trolls and spammers).
 Social media is about relationships, first and foremost.
 Step outside your comfort zone and expand your horizons.
 Not everyone you connect with has to be like-minded.
 Diversity breeds inspiration!

-Don’t overlook social media monitoring and engagement platforms, there are plenty out there like SproutSocial, Sprinklr, Hootsuite, and Salesforce Marketing Cloud.
-They’ll help you find brand mentions across the social web to connect you with people who are interested in your product or industry.
+Don’t overlook social media monitoring and engagement platforms; there are plenty out there, like SproutSocial, Sprinklr, Hootsuite, and my favorite Agorapulse.
+They’ll help you find brand mentions across the social web to connect you with people interested in your product or industry.

 3. Determine Your Voice and Tone